ahmedhassanhashem/ahmedhassanhimself/README.md

-- 👋 Hi, I’m @ahmedhassanhimself
+- 👋 Hi, I’m Ahmed
 - 👀 I’m interested in Software Testing
 - 🌱 I’m currently learning Software Testing
 - 💞️ I’m looking to collaborate on project to train
-- 📫 How to reach me ahmedhassanhimself@gmail.com
+- 📫 How to reach me ahmedhassanhashem@outlook.com

 <!---
 ahmedhassanhimself/ahmedhassanhimself is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.